 Greg Pendleton is an accomplished commercial litigator.
 He focuses his practice on insurance coverage advice and litigation, exclusively on behalf of policyholders.
 He is experienced in disputes over coverage for professional errors and omissions, property damage, bodily injuries, construction defects, data breaches, director and officer liabilities, employment disputes, environmental contamination, and securities fraud.
-In addition, Greg handles first-party coverage matters such as flood or fire damage and food spoilage.
+In addition, Greg handles first-party coverage matters such as product recall and contamination, food spoilage, and wind, flood, or fire damage.

 In his general commercial practice, Greg represents businesses and business owners in contract and tort disputes.
 He also maintains a healthcare practice, advising physicians and other healthcare professionals involved in licensing investigations by the Department of Health.
 Greg’s clients appreciate his calm and practical approach to their business and professional problems.

 Greg joined the firm in 2016 because he wanted to focus his practice on insurance recovery and GTTC was the place to do it.
 After graduating from law school in 2006, he held a John A. Knauss Marine Policy Fellowship in the Office of the Undersecretary of Commerce in Washington, D.C.
 Before joining GTTC, he was an associate at law firms in Boston and Seattle.

 Tunnel boring machine breaks down, insurers refusing to pay